Kovnir/FastTweener/README.md

 tween.SetEase(Ease.Linear).SetIgnoreTimeScale(true).OnComplete(doSomething);
 ```

 Under the hood `FastTween` call static methods of `FastTweener` class, so you can use it too.
-It is the same
+It is the same.
 ```c#
 FastTween tween = transform.TweenLocalMoveY(floatTo, duration);